 - Premade (store-bought or homemade) pie dough

-- Strawberry or cherry jam or jelly (or any flavor you like)
+- Strawberry or cherry jam or jelly, or pie filling (or any flavor you like)

 - Egg (to brush the tops)